marcelauliano/MitoHiFi/README.md

 - samtools version 1.7
 - minimap version 2.17-r941

-All above dependencies (except MitoFinder) can be installed using conda, and we share a YML file to facilitate their installation.
+All above dependencies (except MitoFinder) can be installed using [conda](https://conda.io/projects/conda/en/latest/index.html), and we share a YML file to facilitate their installation.
 The user can create a conda environment named `mitohifi_env` with all dependencies installed by running:

 ```
 conda env create -n mitohifi_env -f mitohifi_env.yml
 ```

-Due to incompatible python versions, MitoFinder needs to be manually installed following its official instructions.
+Due to incompatibility of python versions, MitoFinder needs to be manually installed following its official instructions.
 After that, the user must add MitoFinder to PATH:

 ```
 export PATH=</path/to/MitoFinder>:${PATH}